What is the civic integration process?

 If you did not pass your exam the first time, you can retake each part of the exam twice without having to pay the fee.

 In some cases, you can take an exam at a lower language proficiency level.
-If you followed the B1 or B1 Introductory route but are unable to pass the exams at language proficiency level B1, talk to your contact person and Vista College.
+If you followed the B1 or B1 Introductory route but are unable to pass the exams at language proficiency level B1, talk to your contact person about this.
 You may be able to take some exams at the A2 language proficiency level instead.
 That can often be arranged if you have already attended 600 hours of civic integration lessons.

-Have you completed your learning route and passed all your exams?
+Have you finished your learning route and passed all your exams?
 Congratulations, you have finished the civic integration process!